matthewlehner/matthewlehner.net/content/blog/2013-11-11-project-management-software-broken.md

 ---
 title: Project Management Software is Broken
+description:
-meta_description: Project management software continues to let users down by catering to project managers and no one else.
+  Project management software continues to let users down by catering to project managers and no one else.
 Let's put a stop the glorified to-do list.
-path: "/project-management-software-broken"
+path: "project-management-software-broken"
 date: 2013-11-11T00:00:00Z
 ---